EnigMoiD/enigmoid.github.io/_posts/2013-12-17-blinkenlights.md

 1. Encoded songs could have chords.
 1. Notes of arbitrary length could be encoded by just repeating notes.

-Unofrtunately, because of difficulties with the FPGA synthesis/programming software we were using, we weren't able to implement the lookup table on the FPGA.
+Unfortunately, because of difficulties with the FPGA synthesis/programming software we were using, we weren't able to implement the lookup table on the FPGA.
 No player piano for us.